-I am a California native who arrived in the Coachella Valley desert more than 20 years ago via Silicon Valley, continuing my high-tech career in Public Relations until switching to the tumultuous world of real estate 15 years ago.
+I am a California native who arrived in the Coachella Valley desert more 25 years ago via Silicon Valley, continuing my high-tech career in Public Relations until switching to the tumultuous world of real estate 15 years ago.
 Because of my long history with the desert—visiting for years before moving here permanently, I've witnessed the transfomation of Palm Springs and its sister cities into an international destination for art and nature.

 Modernism Week—with its homage to Palm Springs' impressive mid-century architectural roots—boasts two discrete events that attract international attention.
 The Coachella and Stagecoach music festivals held on the Polo Grounds in Indio have put the east end of the desert on the map.
 Polo events, the West's largest dog show and the Southwest Arts Festival are also held on these verdant fields.
 PNB Paribas held at the superb Indian Wells Tennis Garden in March is considered the 5th Grand Slam and the players' favorite event of the year.
 Desert X—a biennial exhibition of site-specific outdoor art scattered throughout the valley—has already created justifiable international buzz.